FOXNEOAdvancedTechnology/2110_lower_3rd_P4/README.md

 Rows 481-719 come from the flow with DST IP 239.0.0.2 The resulting output flow is restamped with DST IP 239.0.0.3

+2110_lower_3rd_screenshot.png: Wireshark screenshot showing how the switch output flows change from source 10.10.10.11 at lines (aka rows) up to 480, then starting with line 481 the source comes from 10.10.10.12.

 If you need a SMPTE ST 2110-20 Wireshark dissector, see: https://github.com/FOXNEOAdvancedTechnology/smpte2110-20-dissector